 Oculus Rift Experiment Simulates What Lag in Real Life Feels Like

-Can you imagine a world where three seconds of lag was part of your daily life?
-Well, Swedish fiber broadband provider UME wanted to experiment with the frustrating concept of lag in real life—similar to the irritating lag many of us experience when browsing, gaming and streaming on the internet.
+Can you imagine a world where three seconds of lag was a part of your daily life?
+Well, Swedish fiber broadband provider UME wanted to experiment with the frustrating concept of lag in real life—similar to the irritating lag many of us experience when browsing, gaming, and streaming on the internet.

 The creators of this experiment have turned their ad into a viral gold with over 4 million views on YouTube since its release a few days ago.
 Next time you attempt to do Zumba, go bowling, play ping pong, or cook breakfast try to make sure you are living lag-free.